Dominican art: 19th century – Origins of a national art

-In 1886, when dictator Ulises Heureaux stole the presidential elections through blatant fraudulent means, defeating Casimiro de Moya (1849-1915), the democratic favorite and the country's representative of patriotic ideals, an armed uprising known as the Moya Revolution broke out in the Cibao, though subsequently squashed.
-The conflict had involved many young people of liberal views, as well as many intellectuals and artists.
-Heureaux perceived a conspiratorial movement against him that mostly involved disciples of de Hostos, which prompted the teacher to leave the country, truncating the positivist educational project that had brought about progress in the educational system and cultural life to the country.
-Press articles fighting the dictatorship circulated in the capital city during the last decade of the nineteenth century, inspiring some students of Desangles to conceive of making several paintings in which the image of the dictator appeared dead by hanging.
+In 1886, when dictator Ulises Heureaux stole the presidential election through blatant fraudulent means, defeating Casimiro de Moya (1849–1915) who was the democratic favorite, an armed uprising known as the Moya Revolution broke out in the Cibao, but promptly squashed.
+Heureaux perceived a conspiratorial movement against him that mostly involved disciples of de Hostos, prompting the teacher to leave the country and curtailing the positivist educational reform that had brought about progress in the educational system and cultural life to the country.

-One morning on the early days of February 1893 in Colón Park, at the foot of the colonizer's statue, a painting of President Heureaux hanging from a tree with his tongue sticking out was found.
-The resemblance was insurmountable and a large influx of onlookers gathered.
-Subsequent investigations led to the well-founded suspicion that this painting came from the workshop of Professor Desangles, eventually leading to the face to face confession of Archimedes de la Concha with Heureaux as the sole perpetrator of the act.
-The visual execution of the dictator produced immediate consequences.
-The first was the expatriation of Luis Desangles, who was given 24 hours to leave the Republic.
-The second consequence was the closure of the painter's studio-school, his home space as a place for cultural gatherings and events, and the closure of the Municipal School that he directed.
-Another consequence was the planned execution of Arquímedes de la Concha, of which he was later sparred.
-Despite Heureaux's eventual further consolidation of the country's first modern dictatorship, artists, writers and intellectuals had by this moment ingrained in them a new romantic attitude, manifested in youthful and militant artistic activism.
+One morning in February 1893 in Colón Park, at the foot of the colonizer's statue, a painting of President Heureaux hanging from a tree was found.
+Subsequent investigations led to the well-founded suspicion that this painting came from the workshop of Desangles.
+The depiction of the dictator's execution produced immediate consequences, including the closure of Luis Desangles's studio-school and his expatriation.
+Despite Heureaux's further consolidation of the country's first modern dictatorship, artists, writers, and intellectuals were ingrained with a new romantic attitude, manifested in youthful and militant artistic activism.
 In 1899 the dictator was assassinated in Moca.

-Overall, the predominant styles of this era were pictorialist, realist, costumbrismo, neoclassical, impressionist, and romantic.
-The 19th century Dominican tendency of romantic art is mainly Antillean and, because of the politics of the era, national in its localist agenda.
-Other elements of the romantic tendency have to do with the surrounding nature, the still life and the traditional scene.
-This landscape is dominated by monotony, a melancholic atmosphere and of environmental loneliness, which is not an expression of the artist's feeling, but a condition of reality that is certainly desolate and poor.
-Dominican romanticism manifests passion for the homeland, admiration for great men, love for the land and for positively appreciated national symbols.
+Overall, the predominant styles of this era were Pictorialist, Realist, Costumbrismo, Neoclassical, Impressionist, and Romantic.
+The 19th century Dominican tendency of Romanticism is Antillean in style, and because of the politics of the time, extols Patriotism and love for the nation.
+Other elements of its Romantic tendency have to do with the surrounding nature, the still life and the traditional scene; this landscape is dominated by monotony, a melancholic atmosphere and of environmental loneliness, which is less an expression of the artist's feeling, but a condition of a social reality that is certainly desolate and poor.
 The most influential, stand out names of this first generation include Bonilla, Desangles, Navarro, Grullón, and Rodriguez Urdaneta.